snek152/steam-force/courses/cs/intro-cp.md

 8. Else repeat same process starting from step 3

 The above algorithm has been written in a crude way to help beginners understand the concept.
 You will come across more standardized ways of writing computer algorithms as you move on to advanced levels of computer programming.

+## What's next?

+We assume you are well aware of English Language, which is a well-known Human Interface Language.
+English has a predefined grammar, which needs to be followed to write English statements in a correct way.
+Likewise, most of the Human Interface Languages (Hindi, English, Spanish, French, etc.) are made of several elements like verbs, nouns, adjectives, adverbs, propositions, and conjunctions, etc.

+Similar to Human Interface Languages, Computer Programming Languages are also made of several elements.
+We will take you through the basics of those elements and make you comfortable to use them in various programming languages.
+These basic elements include −

+* Programming Environment
+* Basic Syntax
+* Data Types
+* Variables
+* Keywords
+* Basic Operators
+* Decision Making
+* Loops
+* Numbers
+* Characters
+* Arrays
+* Strings
+* Functions
+* File I/O

+We will explain all these elements in subsequent chapters with examples using different programming languages.
+First, we will try to understand the meaning of all these terms in general and then, we will see how these terms can be used in different programming languages.

+This tutorial has been designed to give you an idea about the following most popular programming languages −

+* C Programming
+* Java Programming
+* Python Programming

+A major part of the tutorial has been explained by taking C as programming language and then we have shown how similar concepts work in Java and Python.
+So after completion of this tutorial, you will be quite familiar with these popular programming languages.